By Deborah Jeanne Sergeant

 The devices are available over the counter and are used in provider’s offices.

 Those offering more diverse modalities for pain treatment often include TENS in among their methods.
 The main difference between clinical TENS units and home units are that health care providers use heavier duty models.
+There are professionals that can help with chronic shoulder pain relief.

 Rachel Macri, doctor of physical therapy with Crouse Hospital Out-patient Physical Therapy, said that the basic physiology of TENS goes back to the Gate Theory of pain that asserts blocking the fast-acting nerve fibers from sending their message of pain can stop the progression of pain signals through the spinal cord.